 Foster/Adoption of Feral Kittens in Boquete District

 When a feral mama is trapped, she is maintained in foster care with SALDEA until her babies are socialized, weaned, and ready to be neutered and adopted.
 La Casa de los Animales supports this effort as well.
 Then the mama is sterilized and returned to her home colony.
 Socializing, sterilizing, and adopting feral babies saves their lives and prevents the feral colony from growing.

 Too Many Kittens, Not Enough Homes

 Google this phrase and read the results: “Too many kittens, not enough homes.”
-This problem exists everywhere.
-Like other rescue groups, Saldea cannot keep up with the demand to foster, feed, sterilize, and adopt every kitten in Chiriqui, in addition to rescued feral babies from Boquete.
-Saldea’s ratio of requests for rescuing cats:dogs is about 10:1.
+This problem exists everywhere, across Panama and across the world.
+Like other rescue groups, SALDEA cannot keep up with the demand to foster, feed, sterilize, and adopt every kitten in Chiriqui, in addition to rescued feral babies from Boquete.
+SALDEA’s ratio of requests for rescuing cats:dogs is about 10:1.